Brenko Lee: 2021

 On 28 May 2021, Lee signed a two-year contract to join the Brisbane Broncos to start in 2022.
 Restricted by injuries, Lee only made four appearances for Brisbane Tigers in the 2021 Queensland Cup, not making it back to the Broncos squad.

 2022

 In June, Lee signed a two-year deal to join the newly admitted Dolphins (NRL) team ahead of the 2023 NRL season.

+2023

+In round 1 of the 2023 NRL season, Lee made his club debut for the Dolphins in their inaugural game in the national competition, defeating the Sydney Roosters 28–18 at Suncorp Stadium.
+At the end of the season, Lee's departure from the club was announced.